 About the artist

 Laurens Tan is an Australian sculptor and multidisciplinary artist.
-Born in Holland, Laurens came to Australia in 1962, where he still resides.
-His other recent projects have been commissioned by MAMA Albury; Zappos.com, Las Vegas; University of Chicago (Beijing Center) and The Opposite House, Beijing.
+Born in Holland, he moved to Australia in 1962.
+His other recent projects have been commissioned by MAMA Albury, Zappos.com, Las Vegas, University of Chicago (Beijing Center) and The Opposite House, Beijing.

 Explore the 12 Lunar Lanterns at Circular Quay during the Sydney Chinese New Year Festival.

-- Each Monkey stands five metres tall, 3 metres long and 3.8 metres wide
+Each Monkey stands 5 metres tall, 3 metres long and 3.8 metres wide.

-The Monkey took a dedicated team of nine people and 1,100 hours to construct
+The Monkey took a dedicated team of 9 people and 1,100 hours to construct.